imqueue/imqueue.com/tutorial/api-service.md

 ~~~

 As we already know from [chapter 3](/tutorial/auth-service#the-service-client)
-clients are required part of @imqueue/rpc and provides RPC way for
+clients are required part of @imqueue/rpc and they provide RPC way for
 calling a remote services.
-In that chapter we learn how to use a
+In that chapter we learn how to use
 dynamically built clients.
 Now we will focus on building client code
 statically.